Experiences not to be missed on your Northern Lights holiday

 Some of these hot tubs are rustic and simple, others glamorous!
 Some on the edge of fjords or on frozen rivers, others within luxurious hotel grounds.You can often hire out a ‘sauna and hot tub experience’ – these can seem expensive but it generally means you have pretty lovely facilities and services to yourself.
 A very unique and romantic way to see the Northern lights above!

 Stay in the glass igloos at Levi and rent a hot tub by the hour.
+Or stay at Lyngen Lodge and hope into this beautiful hot tub below, any time of the day.

 Don’t follow the crowds when it comes to places to stay in the Aurora Zone.
 There has been a flurry of building in our region to accommodate all the Northern Lights fanatics and with each year, new glass igloos and hotels designed to maximise the chances to see the Northern Lights from your rooms are opening.
 We know what's opening next - just ask us!
 Review our complete range of Glass Igloos & Domes holidays here.